ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

  <img src="../images/usenix-talk.jpg" alt="Usenix Security talk" width="500" height="300">

 22/07/2022: I completed my internship in Microsoft Research's Confidential Computing team and I am now back at Imperial!
-More updates on the work coming soon.
+I will soon share more updates on the work.

 13/07/2022: I received a diversity grant from the USENIX association for attending the USENIX Security '22 conference in Boston!